top of page

 Kleyfarvatn placed on the map of Icealnd at Reykjanes

-The lake is incredibly deep, 97 meters (318 feet) at its deepest point.
-But its unique feature is that it has no visible surface drainage, meaning no rivers are running to or from it.
-Thus, the water level only changes with the groundwater.
-Following an earthquake in the year 2000, a fissure formed at the bottom of the lake that soon began to drain.
-It diminished by 20 percent.
-Gradually though, the fissure refilled, and the lake has returned to its previous levels.
+This lake is exceptionally deep, with a depth of 97 meters (318 feet) at its lowest point.
+Its most unique feature is the absence of visible surface drainage outlets, meaning no rivers run to or from it.
+The water level only changes with the groundwater.
+In 2000, an earthquake created a fissure at the bottom of the lake that soon began draining the water.
+It diminished by 20 percent, but soon, the fissure was refilled, and the lake returned to its previous levels.

 Kleyfarvatn lake